OrionAerospaceWebsite/OrionAerospaceWebsite.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image:
   image_circular: false # crops the image to make it circular
-  social: true # includes social icons at the bottom of the page
+  social: false # includes social icons at the bottom of the page
 ---